 DC Plan Overview

 Below are some of the important features about your Plan.
 This website is intended to be a summary of the plan provisions.
 In the event that a conflict exists between the information contained within this website and the plan document, the plan document provisions prevail.
-For more information, view the Frequently Asked Questions or contact us.
+For more information, please contact us.

 The Cedars-Sinai DC Plan is a type of defined contribution retirement plan available to employees of hospitals and certain other tax-exempt organizations under the Internal Revenue Code.
 Under the DC Plan, Cedars-Sinai deposits a contribution to your DC Plan account for each quarter you participate in the Plan.
 The amount of the quarterly contribution is defined based on your pay and years of eligible service.
 The chart below provides the DC Plan contribution schedule: